maguowei/k8s-docker-desktop-for-mac/README.md

 # Enable Kubernetes on Docker for Mac in China

+NOTE:
-NOTE: It is tested on Docker for Mac 18.05 (with Kubernetes 1.10.3)
+ - It is tested on Docker for Mac 18.05 (with Kubernetes 1.10.3)
+ - Ubuntu Install Kubernetes with Kubeadm. see [kubernetes-for-china](https://github.com/maguowei/kubernetes-for-china)

 ## Install